WebAssembly/spec/spectec/test-prose/TEST.md

   - For all typeuse in typeuse*, $before(typeuse, x, i) is true.
   - |typeuse*| is |comptype'*|.
   - |typeuse'**| is |comptype'*|.
-  - For all comptype' in comptype'* and typeuse in typeuse* and typeuse'* in typeuse'**, $unrollht(C, typeuse) is (SUB typeuse'* comptype').
+  - For all comptype' in comptype'* and typeuse in typeuse* and typeuse'* in typeuse'**, the sub type $unrollht(C, typeuse) is (SUB typeuse'* comptype').
   - the composite type comptype is valid.
-  - For all comptype' in comptype'*, the composite type comptype matches the composite type comptype'.
+  - For all comptype' in comptype'*, comptype matches the composite type comptype'.

 Rectype_ok2
 - the recursive type (REC subtype_u0*) is valid with the oktypeidxnat (OK x i) if:
-  - Either: subtype_u0* is [].
+  - Either: the sub type sequence subtype_u0* is [].
   - Or:
     - subtype_u0* is [subtype_1] :: subtype*.
-    - the sub type subtype_1 is valid with the oktypeidxnat (OK x i).
+    - the sub type subtype_1 is valid with (OK x i).
     - the recursive type (REC subtype*) is valid with the oktypeidxnat (OK (x + 1) (i + 1)).

 Rectype_ok
 - the recursive type (REC subtype_u0*) is valid with the oktypeidx (OK x) if:
-  - Either: subtype_u0* is [].
+  - Either: the sub type sequence subtype_u0* is [].
   - Or:
     - subtype_u0* is [subtype_1] :: subtype*.
-    - the sub type subtype_1 is valid with the oktypeidx (OK x).
+    - the sub type subtype_1 is valid with (OK x).
     - the recursive type (REC subtype*) is valid with the oktypeidx (OK (x + 1)).
   - Or:
     - subtype_u0* is subtype*.
-    - Under the context C with .RECS prepended by subtype*, the recursive type (REC subtype*) is valid with the oktypeidxnat (OK x 0).
+    - Under the context C with .RECS prepended by subtype*, (REC subtype*) is valid with the oktypeidxnat (OK x 0).

 Deftype_ok
 - the defined type (DEF rectype i) is valid if: